d-rowe/clayton/README.md

 ### Example usage

 The following example will render a piano inside of a div with id `root`.
-It will start by display the midi range 60-71 and after a second will begin animating to midi range 36-60 for 2s.
+It will start by display the midi range 60-71 and after a second will begin animating to midi range 36-60 for 500ms.
 ```
 import Piano from 'clayton-piano';

 const piano = new Piano({
     container: 'root',
+    onKeyDown: midi => console.log('key down:', midi),
-    onKeyClick: midi => console.log('key clicked:', midi),
+    onKeyUp: midi => console.log('key up:', midi),
-    animationDuration: 2000,
+    animationDuration: 500,
     midiRange: [60, 71]
 });